RHIT-CSSE/csse332/docs/zz_project.md

 ### Virtual machines
 For this project, we will be doing our development using a Linux virtual machine.
-If you have not set your up yet, then please do so ASAP.
+If you have not set yours up yet, then please do so ASAP.
 You can use whichever Linux flavor that works best for you.

 However, if you have been using your VM to also do your class assignments, then **PLEASE** (**PLEASE** **PLEASE**^100) make sure you have a backup of your code (either somewhere else or